Short Stories with Long Shadows

 - The Viking & the Oak Tree by Juan Artola Miranda.

-American Fables
+American Fables & Folktales

 I haven't yet begun to delve into the depths of American fables.
 I'm not sure what I'll find.
 I will keep this section updated.

-- The Two Wolves about mindset.
+- The Two Wolves is an old fable about mindset.

-African Fables
+African Fables & Folktales

-Africa is a goldmine of goldmines, and also fables.
+Africa is a goldmine of goldmines and also fables.
 I'll add more here as I discover them.
 This first one is quite good.

 - The Snake, the Farmer, and the Heron from the Hausa.